e1ha/Pomodoro-Webapp/admin/meetings/standup-meetings/week6/friday.md

 ### What did you work on yesterday?

--did not work on anything
+- did not work on anything

 ### What are your blockers?

--no blockers
+- no blockers

 ### What will you work on today?

--will attend live lecture
+- will attend live lecture

 ### How close are we to hitting our sprint goals?

--done!
+- done!

 ## <span style="color: red;">Uposhanto B.</span>